-This wonderful type of cheese is very watery and creamy consistency.
+This wonderful type of cheese is a very watery and creamy consistency.
 It’s a dairy product made up of liquid and very fine curds.
-It is the type of cheese that is made from the leftover whey of other cheeses.
+It is the type of cheese that is made from the excess whey of other cheeses.

 Can you freeze Ricotta Cheese?

-If you would want to keep your Ricotta in a high-quality medium, then separate large portions of the cheese into your specific serving size for your family before freezing.
+If you would want to keep your Ricotta in high quality, then separate large portions of the cheese into your specific serving size for your family before freezing.

 A helpful hint, label the bag and containers with the date of freezing and also what your contents are.
 A Ziploc bag is the most popular choice, make sure that you compress as much of the air as you possibly can and then seal it securely.

-This is one good reason why Ricotta cheeses are a better ingredient to use for cooked recipes that those that require a fresh cheese ingredient.
+This is one good reason why Ricotta cheeses are a better ingredient to use for cooked recipes than those that require a fresh cheese ingredient.
 The key features in this type of cheese have a tendency to succumb to some changes when frozen, your Ricotta cheese will now be less velvety and will have lost some of its original fat.

-Now Ricotta definitely begins to deteriorate after one month of freezing temperatures of 0 degrees Fahrenheit and below, kept in this time period the cheese is still safe to eat and have in all your cooling recipes.
+Now Ricotta definitely begins to deteriorate after one month of freezing temperatures of 0 degrees Fahrenheit and below, kept in this time period the cheese is still safe to eat and have in all your cooking recipes.

 After this time your Ricotta will start to change in taste, also in color and the texture will begin to set in, and you will find major texture loss.

 However, after freezer burn sets in, the texture and taste will likely be altered to the point of being disgusting for most tastes, freezer burn can potentially be avoided by proper sealing of your containers or Ziploc bags.

 You should never thaw frozen ricotta cheese on your kitchen counter.
-By storing your container in the fridge overnight is by far the safest way to thaw frozen ricotta and if it is really necessary, you could blend the ricotta with a metal spoon to mix and combine the curds and whey that have separated during the freezing process.
+Storing your container in the fridge overnight is by far the safest way to thaw frozen ricotta and if it is really necessary, you could blend the ricotta with a metal spoon to mix and combine the curds and whey that have separated during the freezing process.

 Using your Ricotta as soon as possible after thawing and for up to seven days this cheese will keep in this unfrozen state for a maximum period safely for seven days.
 Bacteria will set in rapidly if the cheese is thawed in over 40’ Fahrenheit for more than two hours, so the process of thawing in the fridge might take a little longer, but this is the safest route to take.

 Cooking with Ricotta Cheese

 Its flavor is rather light and fresh, making it a great addition to dishes for warm weather.
 Since your Ricotta cheese is now less buttery and has lost some of its original fat, you could use the cheese in recipes that don’t essentially require it at its best.
-Some perfect examples include lasagne, velvety smooth pasta or casserole dishes.
+Some perfect examples include lasagne, velvety smooth pasta, or casserole dishes.

 An underrated cheese if ever there was one, Ricotta is the best of spreadable cheeses.
-It is great on its own but has a full throttle potential which comes through best when it’s a supporting flavor.
+It is great on its own but has a full-throttle potential which comes through best when it’s a supporting flavor.